H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

   title: Change log
   order: 6
 ---
+## 0.14.0
+Fix the problem that the left and right configurations cannot get config.
 ## 0.13.3
 Fix the Title Failure and add the right panel configuration
 ## 0.13.2